dawelab/CDH_Distribution_In_Maize/5_CheckDataQuality/README.md

 2. These scriripts filter out samples with too much missing data.
 >1.
-This script uses the random 1 percent subsets generated in 3.1 to determine percent missing data for each sample.
-These scripts use the same R script on different data sets for the B73 Ab10 B chr reference and the K10L2 reference.
+This script uses the random 1 percent subsets generated in 3.1 to determine percent missing data for each sample in the B73 Ab10 B chr reference.
 >2.
 This joins all the output files ofrom 2.1 for B73 Ab10  BChrom.
 >3.
 This plots the unfiltered missing data fpr the B73 Ab10 B Chrom and filters it.
 Plots are available in 5.3._Plots
 >4.
 This script uses the random 1 percent subsets generated in 3a.1 to determine percent missing data for each sample in the K10L2 contigs.